-John McDougall born circa 1754 in the area of Argyllshire, Scotland.
-Married ?
-John's offspring include:
+John McDougall born in the area of Argyllshire, Scotland circa 1754, married Sarah ?

-Malcolm McDougall 1840 - 1918.
-Married Frances ? of English descent born in the United States circa 1841.
-Thier offspring include:
+Malcolm M. McDougall born circa 1840, died in 1918, married Frances Helen Gross of English descent born in the United States circa 1841.

 Chester Burton McDougall

-Chester Burton McDougall born 1872, died July 1915.
+Chester Burton McDougall born 1872, died 4-July-1915.
 Married Ella Emel McLean born 1874, died 25-Feb-1911 after an illness of several months after losing a child during childbirth.
 Emel is buried at Maple Leaf Cemetery in Chatham, Ontario.

-They had one daughter:
+Chester and family were recorded in the 1900 census of Lorain, Ohio as living at 216 Broadway Avenue (now a vacant lot overlooking the Black River) with William, Eliza and Lela Whitebread as well as James W. Mclean.
+Chester is shown as a tailor.
 Chester re-married Otta Sills of Napanee 30-Sep-1914.
-Chester and his second wife Otta were drowned in boating accident in summer of 1915.
+Chester and his second wife Otta were drowned in boating accident on the Sydenham River near Wallaceburg in the summer of 1915.
+At the time of his death his occupation is as a merchant.
 Chester is buried at Riverview Cemetery in Wallaceburg, Ontario.
 See obituaries.

 Chester Burton McDougall was descended from the Baldoon Settlers, who came to this area from Argyllshire, Scotland in 1804 and who founded the town of Wallaceburg, Ontario.
-The first McDougall in Canada was John McDougall, born 1754, who brought nine children with him and left at least two daughters in Scotland.
+The first of these McDougalls in Canada was John McDougall, born 1754, who brought eight children with him and left at least two daughters in Scotland.
 The belief is they were older and had been married.
+They arrived at Lachine, Quebec on the ship 'Oughton' on 19-July-1804.

 The Baldoon Settlement 1804-1818